 Gratitude practice changed my life

-I’ve written a lot previously about how gratitude practice changed my life.
+I’ve previously about how gratitude practice changed my life.
 It turned me from perpetually being a ‘grey sky thinker’ to seeing the positives in life.

 I first learnt about gratitude after reading the Secret and falling down a Rhonda Byrne / self-help book rabbit hole.
 I decided to give it a whirl for a few weeks and here I am 7 years later with my cup still half full.